GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 give it an identifiable icon in your file browser.
-Learn about other programs that read netCDF files at the netCDF website (http://www.unidata.ucar.edu/software/netcdf/) You can find bermuda.nc also in the *tutorial* directory of your GMT installation.
+Learn about other programs that read netCDF files at the netCDF website (http://www.unidata.ucar.edu/software/netcdf/) You can also obtain tut_bathy.nc from the GMT cache server as we are doing below.
 Feel free to open it in any other program and compare results with GMT.

 We first use the GMT module :doc:`grdinfo` to see what's in this file:

    ::

-    gmt grdinfo @bermuda.nc
+    gmt grdinfo @tut_bathy.nc

 The file contains bathymetry for the Bermuda region and has depth values from -5475 to -89 meters.
 We want to make a contour map of